-Camellia Kanjiro produces sizable semi-double flowers in Cerise Pink.
-It is a slow growing upright to spreading shrub.
-With age it can become a small tree with oval glossy leaves with profuse late fall into winter blooms in milder climates.
-Camellia Kanjiro needs acidic well-drained soil and should be planted high (with the trunk base well above the soil line) in a protected climate free from extended heavy freezes.
+Kanjiro Camellia produces sizable semi-double flowers in Cerise Pink.
+It is a slow-growing, upright-to-spreading shrub.
+With age, it can become a small tree with oval, glossy leaves with profuse late fall into winter blooms in milder climates.
+Camellias need acidic well-drained soil and should be planted high (with the trunk base well above the soil line) in a protected climate free from extended heavy freezes.
 Mulching helps to keep roots cool.